-Actually, even if you do decide to breastfeed, keep bottles and nipples on hand for pumping.
-This will give your partner a chance to feed and bond with the baby, and enable you to take a break if necessary.
-Here's what you'll need.
+Even if you’re planning to breastfeed, you’ll want to keep bottles and nipples on hand for pumping.
+This will give your partner a chance to feed and bond with baby—and give you a little break!

-- 10-16 bottles and nipples, both four and eight ounce (if fed strictly by the bottle, baby will go through about ten in the four ounce size per day)
+- 10-16 bottles and nipples, both four and eight ounce (If fed only by bottle, baby will go through about 10 of the 4-ounce size bottles per day)

 - Liners, for disposable bottles

 - Bottle warmer (Optional; cuts down on nighttime trips to and from the kitchen)

 - Bottle sterilizer (Optional, if your dishwasher doesn’t have a sterilize setting)

 - Dishwasher basket for small items

 - 4-8 bibs